 Ghent’s Multifunctional Synchromodality Resilient City Logistics Hub

-The Living Lab at Ghent (LL1) aims to create a flexible and resilient logistic system for multi-user and multifunctional purposes.
+The Living Lab at Ghent (LL1) aims to create a flexible and resilient logistics system for multi-user and multifunctional purposes.
 The Living Lab will focus on the impact of events caused by climate change on the operations of the City Logistics Hub.

 (for shared use)